blockcoders/harmony-marketplace-sdk/README.md

 // Using a WSProvider with a string url. const key = new HDKey(new WSProvider('wss://ws.s0.t.hmny.io'), options)

-// Using a HttpProvider with a const from Harmony Marketplace SDK. const key = new HDKey(new WSProvider(HARMONY_RPC_WS), options)
+// Using a WSProvider with a const from Harmony Marketplace SDK. const key = new HDKey(new WSProvider(HARMONY_RPC_WS), options)

-// Using a HttpProvider with a pre-configuration from Harmony Marketplace SDK. const key = new HDKey(new HttpProvider(HarmonyShards.SHARD_0), options)
+// Using a provider with a pre-configuration from Harmony Marketplace SDK. const key = new HDKey(HarmonyShards.SHARD_0, options)
 ```

 ## Base Token